Germany

 Versione italiana

-Two people died and three were seriously injured after a car ploughed into a crowd in the centre of Leipzig.
-This was reported on the Reuters website, citing the local broadcaster Mdr in contact with the local police.
+Two people died and three were seriously injured on 4 May after a car drove into a crowd in the centre of Leipzig.

 Loading...

-The accident took place on Grimmaische Strasse, a commercial street connecting several points of interest with the market square in Leipzig.
+The accident occurred on Grimmaische Strasse, a commercial street connecting several points of interest with the market square in Leipzig.
 A journalist from the Mr. Wissen broadcaster present at the scene reported, citing eyewitnesses, that the car was travelling at a speed of 70 to 80 km/h.

 Lipsia, several injured